 Volvo’s stated aim is to reach the point where no one ever dies on the road in a Volvo.
 Soon, all cars will be in a race to reach that goal.

-Reported by Jacqui Madelin for our AA Directions Autumn 2019 issue
+Reported by Jacqui Madelin for our AA Directions Summer 2019 issue